jacobkap/ucrbook/docs/16_nibrs_arrestee.md

 ### Race

 For each arrestee we know their race, with possible races being White, Black, American Indian/Alaskan Native, Asian, and Native Hawaiian/Pacific Islander.
 Unlike sex, the police can say that the race is unknown.^[I've been told that measuring race at all is itself racist so should never been done, even in research.
 This from a group of people who also said they have no need to actually evaluate police racial bias properly (i.e. using a regression with control variables) since they already knew the answer.
-If you agree with this, please don't ever do research on anything, you'll do it poorly.]
+Luckily I am no longer a postdoc.]
 As each arrestee is visible to the police, and can self-report race or provide official records (e.g. criminal history or jail admission data) which may say their race, there is far less uncertainty for arrestee race than offender race where 38.5% of the data is missing.
 As with any measure of race there is still some degree of uncertainty since people's race are not always obvious and may not fit tidily into each of the mutually exclusive groups available in NIBRS data (e.g. there is no option for mixed race).

 Figure \@ref(fig:arresteeRace) shows the breakdown for the races of each arrestee.
 White arrestees are most common at 64.2% of arrestees, following by Black arrestees at 29.8%.
 Only 3.1% of arrestees have an unknown race.
 The remaining small share of arrestees is made up of American Indian/Alaskan Native at 1.6%, Asian at 1%, and Native Hawaiian/Pacific Islander at 0.3% of arrestees.